 This serves as a double benefit, as you’ll save money on your annual decor and be able to skip over the difficulty of moving a large tree into your home every year.

-Artificial trees are more customizable, so you can choose one that aligns with your personal aesthetic.
+Artificial trees are more customizable, so you can choose the kind of tree that aligns with your own personal aesthetic.

 Some fake Christmas trees even come pre-lit, so you won’t have to mess around with Christmas lights.

 In recent years, modern artificial trees look more like the real deal than ever before.

 These days it’s hard to tell them apart from a living tree.

 Environmental Impact of Artificial Pre-Lit Trees

 If you hold on to your artificial tree for more than five years, it’s considered to be eco friendly as well.

 If you’re on the fence like we were, knowing about this environmental impact might be all you needed to hear to end the fake Christmas tree debate once and for all.

 Of course, artificial trees aren’t always considered to be as festive as real trees.

 They don’t have the “Christmas tree smell” and they sometimes don’t look as nice as real trees.